pants64DS/CalQ/dokumentaatio/kayttoohje.md

 ```
 java -jar CalQ.jar
 ```
-(or if the filename of the -jar file in the release happens to be slightly different, type that instead of `CalQ.jar`)
+(or if the filename of the .jar file in the release happens to be slightly different, type that instead of `CalQ.jar`)

 The calculator window contains a single text field and some space below it where the result will be displayed: